Skip to main content

 Single and Multiple Realm Configurations

-Typically, a merchant has a single realm in which to develop, stage, and deploy multiple sites with different branding or locales.
-The people managing the storefront site don’t need to be in the same location.
+Typically, a merchant has a single realm in which to develop, stage, and deploy multiple sites with different brandings or locales.
 Sites can share product catalogs or have different catalogs.
 They can even share some site admin settings.

 Merchants with multiple lines of business or global teams that each have their own processes or business policies often use multiple realms.
-Separate realms are also useful for merchants with distinct organizations that have separate back-end integrations, schedules, or other concerns that are better managed independently.
+Separate realms are also useful for merchants with distinct organizations that have separate back-end integrations, schedules, or other concerns that they manage independently.

-Each realm, whether in a single or multiple configuration, has one primary and one secondary instance group.
+Each realm, whether in a single or multiple configurations, has one primary and one secondary instance group.

-While sites in the same realm can share the same product catalog for product data, sites in different realms can’t share data through the catalog structure.
+While sites in the same realm can share a product catalog for product data, sites in different realms can’t share data through the catalog structure.
 They can, however, share data by importing it into different realms.

 Sites and Organizations